 Using a knife or sharp object, split the pencil open to expose the lead center all the way down the length.
 Keep the wooden scrapings available to use as tinder.
 Break the pencil into 2 or more pieces to give you multiples if you need to restart your fire or try again.

-Warn approaching drivers of any hazards they’re coming up on, and make yourself more visible for emergency services by placing these in accordance to regulations.
+Warn approaching drivers of any hazards they’re coming up on, and make yourself more visible for emergency services by placing these in accordance with regulations.
+Check out these super cool LED Road Flares.

 Emergency Blanket and Candles